-Subsequently, the Fund sends to the MVCS the list of BBP beneficiaries, reclassifying each bonus due to eligible borrowers from "Good Payer Bonus (capital) received from MVCS" " to "Good Payer Bonus - assigned" of the caption "Provisions and other liabilities" in the statement of financial position, see Note 12.
+Subsequently, the Fund sends to the MVCS the list of BBP beneficiaries, reclassifying such bonus due to eligible borrowers from the liability caption "Good Payer Bonus (capital) received from MVCS" to the caption "Good Payer Bonus - assigned".

-- (ii) In the cases where the BBP is directly assumed by the Fund (when the requirements of Law N°29033 and its amendments are not met; for instance, where the value of the house to purchase is greater than 25 tax units or when the BBP is granted with the Fund's own resources, among others), it is called "Good Payer Award" (PBP). - (iii) In both cases, the bonus or award are granted for the timely compliance with six installments of the payment schedule of the concessional tranche; said amount varies depending on the type of loan granted. - (iv) By means of U.D.
-No 002-2014 published on July 28, 2014, as per indicated in the article 14.2, it has been established for the granting of Good Payer Bonus the value of the houses should be between 14 and 50 tax units.
+- (ii) In the cases where the BBP is directly assumed by the Fund (when the requirements of Law N°29033 and its amendments are not met; for instance, where the value of the house to purchase is greater than 25 tax units or when the BBP is granted with the Fund's own resources, among others), it is called "Good Payer Award" (PBP). - (iii) In both cases, the bonus or award are granted for the timely compliance with six installments of the payment schedule of the concessional tranche; said amount varies depending on the type of loan granted. - (iv) By means of Urgent Decree N° 002-2014 published on July 28, 2014, as per indicated in the article 14.2, it has been established for the granting of Good Payer Bonus the value of the houses should be between 14 and 50 tax units.
 The Good Payer Bonus shall be used as a non-reimbursable financial support up to a maximum amount of S/12,500.
 For cash purposes, Banco de la Nación was authorized to lend to the Fund an amount of S/500,000,000 through the participation of MVCS for payment purposes, as established in the loan agreement.
 In this cases, the Fund previously received all BBP resources for its assignment during 2014.

-For this purposes, the Fund had two modalities of BBP application in accordance with said U.D.:
+For these purposes, the Fund had two modalities of BBP application in accordance with said Urgent Decree:

-- Applied to finance the Good Payer Bonus (PBP) for an amount of S/10,000 for housing values over 14 tax units and not exceeding 25 tax units for créditos MIVIVIENDA granted from January 1, 2014 to July 28, 2014.
-From July 29, 2014, to finance for an amount of S/12,500 for housing values greater than 14 tax units and lower than 50 tax units. - Applied as a complement to the initial of the mortgage loan, the BBP will be used as a complement to reach the initial minimal amount required to the sub borrower for mortgage loan purposes, and it is applied at the time of the loan disbursement, therefore it is not part of it.

-(v) Under the guidelines of S.D.
-N°003-2015-VIVIENDA published on January 22, 2015, was established the tranched application of the Good Payer Bonus for housing values from 14 to 50 tax units, as follows:
+- Applied to finance the Good Payer Bonus (PBP) for an amount of \$/10,000 for housing values over 14 tax units and not exceeding 25 tax units for créditos MIVIVIENDA granted from January 1, 2014 to July 28, 2014.
+From July 29, 2014, to finance for an amount of \$\frac{1}{2,500}\$ for housing values greater than 14 tax units and lower than 50 tax units. - Applied as a complement to the initial of the mortgage loan, the BBP will be used as a complement to reach the initial minimal amount required to the sub borrower for mortgage loan purposes, and it is applied at the time of the loan disbursement, therefore it is not part of it. - (v) Under the guidelines of Supreme Decree N°003-2015-VIVIENDA published on January 22, 2015, was established the tranched application of the Good Payer Bonus for housing values from 14 to 50 tax units, as follows:

 Housing value BBP value S/

-to 17 tax unit 17,000
+Up to 17 tax unit 17,000

 Over 17 tax unit to 20 tax unit 16,000

 Over 20 tax unit to 35 tax unit 14,000

 Over 35 tax unit to 50 UIT tax unit 12,500

-For this purposes, the Fund has two modalities of BBP application in accordance with said S.D.:
+For these purposes, the Fund has two modalities of BBP application in accordance with said Supreme Decree: